Trump-appointed Florida federal judge strikes down mask mandate on trains and planes

 The order against the federal mask mandate is the latest attempt by a district judge appointed by Mr Trump to overturn one of the Biden administration’s policies, and comes after the CDC announced it would extend the mask mandate — which requires face coverings on interstate trains, busses, planes, and in airports, train stations and bus stations — until 3 May.

+While many airline employees welcomed the mask mandate when it was first issued last year, a group of airline CEOs and at least one flight attendant’s union have asked the Biden Administration to end the policy in recent days.

+Separately, a group of 21 Republican-led states and groups of pilots and flight attendants have asked federal courts to invalidate the mandate, which the Federal Aviation Administration says has been related to nearly 750 unruly airline passenger incidents this year alone.

-The Independent has contacted the White House for comment
+The Independent has contacted the White House for comment.

 Register for free to continue reading